How to Enjoy New Year’s in Ota City

 What to eat: Bring on the good luck, bring on the good food.

 The importance of food is the cornerstone to celebrating any holiday.
 On December 31st, hot buckwheat noodles called toshikoshi soba, are served to symbolize the cutting off of the year’s misfortunes and wishes for good luck.
 On January 1st (and some places until January 7th), people eat selected traditional foods, each with a symbolic value of fortune and success for the year to come.
-The most well known is the osechi-ryori (osechi).
+The most well-known is osechi-ryori (osechi).
 It is made up of traditional foods and flavors, served in jūbako, which resemble Japanese bento boxes.

 Other foods enjoyed during this season are: